Tru64 UNIX

 Tru64 UNIX is a discontinued 64-bit UNIX operating system for the Alpha instruction set architecture (ISA), currently owned by Hewlett-Packard (HP).
 Previously, Tru64 UNIX was a product of Compaq, and before that, Digital Equipment Corporation (DEC), where it was known as Digital UNIX (originally DEC OSF/1 AXP).

 As its original name suggests, Tru64 UNIX is based on the OSF/1 operating system.
 DEC's previous UNIX product was known as Ultrix and was based on BSD.

 It is unusual among commercial UNIX implementations, as it is built on top of the Mach kernel developed at Carnegie Mellon University.
-(Other UNIX and UNIX-like implementations built on top of the Mach kernel are GNU Hurd, NeXTSTEP, MkLinux, macOS and Apple iOS.)
+(Other UNIX and UNIX-like implementations built on top of the Mach kernel are GNU Hurd, NeXTSTEP, MkLinux, and Darwin.)

 Tru64 UNIX required the SRM boot firmware found on Alpha-based computer systems.

 DEC OSF/1 AXP

 In 1988, Digital Equipment Corporation (DEC) joined with IBM, Hewlett-Packard, and others to form the Open Software Foundation (OSF).
 A primary aim was to develop a version of Unix, named OSF/1, to compete with System V Release 4 from AT&T Corporation and Sun Microsystems.
 After DEC's first release (OSF/1 Release 1.0) in January 1992 for their line of MIPS-based DECstation workstations, DEC ported OSF/1 to their new Alpha AXP platform (as DEC OSF/1 AXP), and this was the first version (Release 1.2) of what is most commonly referred to as OSF/1.
 DEC OSF/1 AXP Release 1.2 was shipped in March 1993.
 OSF/1 AXP was a full 64-bit operating system and the native UNIX implementation for the Alpha architecture.
 After OSF/1 AXP V2.0 onwards, UNIX System V compatibility was also integrated into the system.